 Pricing and Support

 JOMHosting.NET offers five plans for shared website hosting, all with the basic features listed earlier.
 The differences in plans are outlined below:

 The Mini and Web 2GB plans are decent choices for single domain hosting, provided you don’t need massive database support.
 With the Web 5GB and Web 10GB plans, the amount of storage relative to the number of domains you can host is a bit lacking for my tastes.

 Features-wise, your best option is the Promo Hosting plan, but note that you’re going to pay for three years’ worth of hosting up front.
 However, you do get a free .com domain for three years with the plan, so it’s very affordable if you’re willing to commit for that length of time.
 Overall, this provider offers very affordable hosting, but you must pay for at least one year’s worth of hosting.

 Support for JOMHosting.NET is very substandard.
 Your only options are email support and a very limited knowledgebase.
-While the hosting may be cheap, it appears to come at the expense of support.
+Although the hosting might be inexpensive, it seems like it comes with a trade-off in terms of support.